Find stage poles given fracture zones and abyssal hills

 - Set the scan mode for this run.
 Choose from lines, poles, or spots.
-Depending on the mode there may be required and optional arguments.
+Depending on the mode there may be required and optional arguments as indicated below:

 Line mode means we accept a plon/plat trial pole location and determine how compatible each data segment is with the predictions of small circles (for fracture zones) and meridians (for abyssal hills).
 By default we report summary statistics (chi2, table, segment, type) for each line segment.
 Append +m to instead report the misfit information (mlon, mlat, del_angle, chi2, table, segment, type) for each mid-point along all multi-point line segments.
 The information is written to standard output.